Starting a business in Walker County

 Walker County government now requires a business license (called an occupation tax in the state of Georgia), and you can find more information about the application process here.

 If your business is located inside of the city limits of one of the four cities (Chickamauga, LaFayette, Lookout Mountain or Rossville) then you will need to obtain a business license through city hall.
-No county business license is needed if operating in the city.

 Do I need a DBA or Trade Name Registration?